saurav1811/chess-game/README.md

 ## Assumptions
 * Assuming that PositionLabels (eg:- D5, A7 etc.) passed in input are always valid and not having any validation in place for that.
+* Assuming that everytime when service method is called, the chess board is empty and just contains one piece.

 ## Design Decisions
 * Filter out invalid next positions from result for a piece with given start position.
-If in case, there are no valid positions, then result an empty result.
+If in case, there are no valid positions, then result is empty.

+## How to build the app?
+`
+./gradlew clean build
+`

 ## How to run the app?
+`
+./gradlew clean run
+`